Félix Wazekwa: 1998–2004: from Bonjour Monsieur to Et Après...

 In September 2001, Wazekwa began working on his sixth studio album, Yo Nani?.
-According to Le Phare, the album focused on existential and societal themes and was already in development with ten tracks underway, including "La ceinture avancée" ("The Advanced Belt"), "Le corps humain" ("The Human Body"), and "Parfum de la femme" ("The Scent of a Woman").
-Rehearsals took place at the Sodima esplanade in Matete.
-That same month, Wazekwa was nominated for Best Male Artist of Central Africa at the 2001 Kora Awards.
-In May 2002, he toured Paris with Cultur'A Pays-Vie in preparation for the album and secured a production deal for a concert at LSC in Paris scheduled for 20 July.
-He later returned to Kinshasa to finalize Yo Nani?'s production.
-Yo Nani? was released on 12 November and produced by JPS Production.
-Reviewing for Le Phare, Mavambu Leya Guyo, noted that the album marked a stylistic departure from Wazekwa's signature guitar-driven sound, leaning more heavily into philosophical and societal commentary, particularly through the hit track "Complexe".
-According to Jean-Pierre Nkutu of Le Phare, the song, rich in aphorisms and poetic devices, offers a dramatized portrayal of a boastful and secretive man who manipulates facts to assert dominance and instill fear.
-The lyrics also include biting commentary believed to be directed at a fellow artist in the Congolese music industry, with lines such as, "We were speaking Lingala and now you've switched to French.
-Music is our mother, but you want to marry her".
-Satire was employed to target vanity, pretension, and arrogance among his peers, while the arrangement maintained ndombolo through contributions from guitarists Mascot Vakala and Depolka, drummer Aimedi, and vocalists Vava Son and Vicky.
+Le Phare reported that the album dealt with life questions and social issues, and he had already started ten tracks, including "La ceinture avancée", "Le corps humain", and "Parfum de la femme".
+He held rehearsals at the Sodima area in Matete.
+That same month, he was nominated for Best Male Artist of Central Africa at the 2001 Kora Awards.
+In May 2002, he went on a tour in Paris with Cultur'A Pays-Vie while preparing Yo Nani? and secured a deal for a concert in Paris at LSC planned for 20 July.
+After that, he returned to Kinshasa to finalize the album.
+Yo Nani? was released on 12 November by JPS Production.

-During this period, Wazekwa publicly confirmed the existence of a long-standing personal and professional rift with Koffi, though he withheld details of its origins.
-He cited recent provocations, including an attempted Quartier Latin concert in Matete, his home base, that was ultimately canceled following local resistance.
-Shortly after, the owner of the Somida Bar, formerly Cultur'A Pays-Vie's headquarters, asked him to vacate the premises.
-These incidents were widely seen as deliberate provocations, allegedly orchestrated by Koffi's camp.
-Local accounts traced the rivalry to Wazekwa's earlier years, when he was a peripheral figure in Congolese music and allegedly humiliated by established stars such as Koffi.
-The feud intensified after Koffi's December 2001 album Effrakata, which many interpreted as containing veiled jabs at Wazekwa.
-By this point, Wazekwa was increasingly asserting his position within the industry, addressing the rivalry openly and using it to reinforce his artistic standing.
+Reviewing for Le Phare, Mavambu Leya Guyo, noted that the album was different from his earlier work because it moved away from a heavy guitar-driven sound and focused more on philosophical and societal commentary, especially in the hit song "Complexe".
+Jean-Pierre Nkutu wrote that the song used figurative language to describe an egocentric and secretive man who hides the truth, controls others, and creates fear.
+Some of the lyrics were seen as criticism of Koffi, and during this period, Wazekwa confirmed that he had an ongoing personal and professional dispute with him, although he did not explain the full cause.
+He mentioned recent issues, including a planned Quartier Latin concert in Matete that was canceled after local resistance, and soon after, the owner of Somida Bar, which had been Cultur'A Pays-Vie's base, asked him to leave the place.
+These events were seen by many as planned actions linked to Koffi's side.

+People in Kinshasa said the rivalry may have started early, when Wazekwa was still building his career, especially after he worked with Papa Wemba on projects that helped boost Wemba's music, which some say Koffi later saw it as a rivalry.
+The conflict grew stronger after Koffi released the album Effrakata in December 2001, which many believed contained veiled jabs at Wazekwa.
+At this point, Wazekwa spoke more openly about the rivalry and used it to reinforce his position in the music industry.